-Certain of the mortgaged real properties may currently be undergoing or are expected to undergo in the future redevelopment or renovation.
+Certain of the mortgaged real properties may currently be undergoing or are expected to undergo in the future redevelopment or renovation, and escrows may not have been required in connection with such renovations or repairs.
 We cannot assure you that any current or planned redevelopment or renovation will be completed, that such redevelopment or renovation will be completed in the time frame contemplated, or that, when and if redevelopment or renovation is completed, such redevelopment or renovation will improve the operations at, or increase the value of, the property.
-Failure of any of these things to occur could have a material negative impact on the related Mortgage, which could affect the related borrower's ability to repay the Mortgage.
+Failure of any of these things to occur could have a material negative impact on the borrower's ability to repay the Mortgage.
 In addition, ongoing construction at a mortgaged real property may make such mortgaged real property less attractive to tenants and, accordingly, could have a negative effect on net operating income.